Bezier Curves and Picasso

 And a Pinch of Python

 Next semester I am a lab TA for an introductory programming course, and it’s taught in Python.
 My Python experience has a number of gaps in it, so we’ll have the opportunity for a few more Python primers, and small exercises to go along with it.
 This time, we’ll be investigating the basics of objects and classes, and have some fun with image construction using the Python Imaging Library.
 Disappointingly, the folks who maintain the PIL are slow to update it for any relatively recent version of Python (it’s been a few years since 3.x, honestly!), so this post requires one use Python 2.x (we’re using 2.7).
-As usual, the full source code for this post is available on this blog’s Google Code page, and we encourage the reader to follow along and create his own randomized pieces of art!
+As usual, the full source code for this post is available on this blog’s Github page, and we encourage the reader to follow along and create his own randomized pieces of art!
 Finally, we include a gallery of generated pictures at the end of this post.
 Enjoy!

 How to Construct the Images

 An image is a two-dimensional grid of pixels, and each pixel is a tiny dot of color displayed on the screen.
-In a computer, one represents each pixel as a triple of numbers (r,g,b), where r represents the red content, g the green content, and b the blue content.
+In a computer, one represents each pixel as a triple of numbers $ (r,g,b)$, where $ r$ represents the red content, $ g$ the green content, and $ b$ the blue content.
 Each of these is a nonnegative integer between 0 and 255.
-Note that this gives us a total of 256^3 = 2^{24} distinct colors, which is nearly 17 million.
+Note that this gives us a total of $ 256^3 = 2^{24}$ distinct colors, which is nearly 17 million.
 Some estimates of how much color the eye can see range as high as 10 million (depending on the definition of color) but usually stick around 2.4 million, so it’s generally agreed that we don’t need more.

-The general idea behind our random psychedelic art is that we will generate three randomized functions (f,g,h) each with domain and codomain [-1,1] \times [-1,1], and at each pixel (x,y) we will determine the color at that pixel by the triple (f(x,y), g(x,y), h(x,y)).
+The general idea behind our random psychedelic art is that we will generate three randomized functions $ (f,g,h)$ each with domain and codomain $ [-1,1] \times [-1,1]$, and at each pixel $ (x,y)$ we will determine the color at that pixel by the triple $ (f(x,y), g(x,y), h(x,y))$.
 This will require some translation between pixel coordinates, but we’ll get to that soon enough.
-As an example, if our colors are defined by the functions (\sin(\pi x), \cos(\pi xy), \sin(\pi y)), then the resulting image is:
+As an example, if our colors are defined by the functions $ (\sin(\pi x), \cos(\pi xy), \sin(\pi y))$, then the resulting image is:

-We use the extra factor of \pi because without it the oscillation is just too slow, and the resulting picture is decidedly boring.
-Of course, the goal is to randomly generate such functions, so we should pick a few functions on [-1,1] and nest them appropriately.
-The first which come to mind are \sin(\pi \cdot -), \cos(\pi \cdot -), and simple multiplication.
+We use the extra factor of $ \pi$ because without it the oscillation is just too slow, and the resulting picture is decidedly boring.
+Of course, the goal is to randomly generate such functions, so we should pick a few functions on $ [-1,1]$ and nest them appropriately.
+The first which come to mind are $ \sin(\pi \cdot -), \cos(\pi \cdot -),$ and simple multiplication.
 With these, we can create such convoluted functions like

-\sin(\pi x \cos(\pi xy \sin(\pi (\cos (\pi xy)))))
+$ \sin(\pi x \cos(\pi xy \sin(\pi (\cos (\pi xy)))))$

 We could randomly generate these functions two ways, but both require randomness, so let’s familiarize ourselves with the capabilities of Python’s random library.